-March, 1973, Midwest, USA – High School Senior
+March 1973, Midwest, USA – High School Senior

 The next day I nervously entered the office of the Director of Admissions at the diploma hospital school of nursing.
 Mrs. L. greeted me warmly and gave me a tour of the nursing skills lab, classrooms, and dormitory.
-Afterward we sat down in her office and she asked, “So tell me why you would like to become a nurse?”
+Afterward, we sat down in her office and she asked, “So tell me why you would like to become a nurse?”
 I replied, “I like science and I would like to help sick people get better.
 I enjoy learning new things, and I think it would be fascinating to learn all about the human body and how it works.”
 She asked if I had applied to other schools, and I told her I was also considering the State University in the city here.

-She advised, “After reviewing your high grade point average and ACT/SAT scores, I think you should go to the BSN program rather than our diploma program.
-Our program will probably be closing in the next few years, and I think you have real potential to go into management or research in nursing and earn your master’s degree or even a doctorate degree in nursing!”
-I thought to myself, “I am amazed that she thinks I have real potential to go far in my nursing career!
-I would just be satisfied to be a regular staff nurse, work a few years, marry a godly Christian man, quit work, have children, and be a stay-at-home Mom like my mother did.”
+She advised, “After reviewing your high grade point average and ACT/SAT scores, I think you should go to the University Bachelor of Science (BSN) program rather than our diploma program.
+Our program will probably be closing in the next few years, and I think you have real potential to go into management or research in nursing.
+You could then earn your master’s degree or even a doctorate degree in nursing!”
+I thought to myself, I am amazed that she thinks I have real potential to go so far in my nursing career!
+I would be satisfied to be a regular staff nurse, work a few years, marry a godly Christian man, quit work, have children, and be a stay-at-home Mom like my mother did.
 I thanked her for her time and drove across the city to tour the State University.